EGPAFMalawiHIS/nlims_data_syncroniser/README.md

 If you already have NLIMS DATA SYNCHRONISER running, check the following if they are ok:

 1. ```couchdb.yml``` config file is the same as that of ```nlims_controller```
-2. If you access it via the browser(usually runs on port 3008): the interface has CHSU and the local site the last seen status as ```online```
+2. If you can access it via the browser(usually runs on port 3008) and the interface has CHSU and the local site the last seen status as ```online```
 3. Make sure the the local site name displayed is the same as that written to ```application.yml``` config file otherwise rename the name in the file to that being displayed on the interface.

 ## Setting up NLIMS DATA SYNCHRONISER to Communicate with CHSU NLIMS